Hilmar Wäckerle: Political involvement

 Unable to continue in the army, Wäckerle enrolled in the Technical University Munich to study agriculture.
 Like his classmate Heinrich Himmler, he joined the anti-communist Freikorps Oberland and was an early member of the Nazi Party.
 Wäckerle was present during the Beer Hall Putsch, as well as the January 1924 assassination attempt on Franz Josef Heinz, the prime minister of the French-administered Saar.
 After his graduation aged 25, Wäckerle scaled back his direct involvement in Nazi politics to become manager of a cattle ranch.
 He rejoined the Nazi Party in 1925, however, following its reorganisation and he regularly attended party rallies whilst also helping to draft Nazi agricultural policy.
 He also signed up with the SS volunteer regiment based in Kempten.

 Dachau

 In 1933 Wäckerle was picked by his old ally Himmler to be commandant of the newly established Dachau concentration camp.
 Under orders from Himmler, he established 'special' rules for dealing with prisoners, rules that instituted terror as a way of life at the camp.
-His initiatives included execution of prisoners for 'violent insubordination' and 'incitement to disobedience' for which he was charged criminally.
+His initiatives included execution of four prisoners for 'violent insubordination' and 'incitement to disobedience' for which he was charged criminally.
 He left the post a few months later, with Theodor Eicke taking his place.